 Why should I link a bank account or a card to my PayPal account?

 By linking your bank account or card to your PayPal account, you will never need to pull out your wallet and enter card numbers or any personal information when you make an online payment using PayPal.
 With just an email address and password, you can conveniently and securely checkout.
-If you are trying to make a payment, but don’t have sufficient funds in your PayPal balance, the transaction can be covered quickly and easily by your selected primary funding source (bank account or card).
+If you are trying to make a payment, but don’t have sufficient funds in your PayPal balance, the transaction can be covered quickly and easily by your selected primary payment method (bank account or card).

 Linking a bank account to a PayPal account is a convenient way to keep track of your spending.
 When you link your bank account, it automatically becomes the way you pay when you haven’t chosen a preferred payment method or your preferred payment method is unavailable and your PayPal account balance isn't enough to cover a transaction.
 You can easily select other available payment methods at checkout.

 Once you link a bank account to PayPal, your bank payment will be more secure.
 Here’s why:

 - The recipient never sees your bank account information when you pay.

 - We send you a receipt every time a payment is made from your account so you can keep track of transactions.